jeffreyadams/atlasofliegroups-docs/README.md

 cd ../atlasofliegroups-docs-gh-pages
 ```
 You'll find all the automatically generated html files here.
 Open the index.html file with your browser, you can have a preview of the documentation website.

+headings:

+# with overline, for parts
+* with overline, for chapters
+=, for sections
+-, for subsections
+^, for subsubsections
+", for paragraphs

 ### To contribute